tomcam/tom.im/tutorials/ranger-macos-bash.md

 ## Install Pip using Python

-You need to run Python on the `get-pip.py` program to install Pip:
+* Run Python on the `get-pip.py` program to install Pip:

 ```bash
 python ~/Downloads/get-pip.py --user